Centre for Innovation, Research and Competence in the Learning Economy

-Blekinge Institute of Technology.
-The activities cover the field of innovation, entrepreneurship, knowledge creation and economic growth.

 History

 CIRCLE was initiated in July 2004 with long-term funding by VINNOVA (Swedish Governmental Agency for Innovation Systems), Lund University and Blekinge Institute of Technology.
 It is one of the four national research Centres of Excellence funded by VINNOVA.
-It has established connections with renowned research environments in the fields of innovation, entrepreneurship and economic growth.
-Guest researchers and visiting scholars are regularly invited to enhance the exciting international research and teaching milieu through presentations and seminars.
+Known for established connections with renowned research environments in the fields of innovation, entrepreneurship and economic growth, guest researchers and visiting scholars are invited to for international research and teaching milieu through presentations and seminars.

 Research

 CIRCLE’s research is organized into the four main research areas addressing different aspects of innovation and knowledge creation.
 They are: